We're a Baker Tilly network member

 Commencement

-The new tax is still subject to legislative passage with a stated commencement date of 1 July 2025.
+The new tax was introduced on 30 November 2023 and is awaiting debate with a stated commencement date of 1 July 2025.

 It appears the Government intends to push ahead with its proposal despite the design flaws highlighted in earlier consultation.